Navid200/xDrip/docs/Nightscout/ChangeHostname.md

 You will be given the option to change your API_SECRET.
 You don't have to change it.
 Then, you will be asked to identify the subdomain you want to use.
 Choose the one you want to switch to.
 After the setup completes, you will be asked to restart the server.
 After you do that, your Nightscout will be on your new hostname.
+At this point, you will need to update your uploader to use your new hostname.
+You will also need to update your followers to use the new hostname.
+Your previous hostname may remain active for a while, but eventually it will stop working.